pahuljotmatharoo/Pong/README.md

 # Pong
-Pong in Python made with the Turtle and Pong libraries
+Pong in Python made with Turtle and Pong libraries

-Key Features:
+**Key Features:**
 - 🕹️ Paddle-Bouncing Action: Experience the excitement of two-player Pong, where each player controls a paddle to bounce the ball past their opponent.

 - 🎮 Simple and Intuitive: Play with easy-to-use controls, making it accessible for players of all skill levels.